 There are 9 people who have voted for the name.
 TOMORROW IS THE FINAL DAY!

-ee (a small cup of strong coffee with cardemon), tea or lemonade.
+The people in Bethlehem are very friendly.
+Everywhere we went people offered us Arabic coffee (a small cup of strong coffee with cardemon), tea or lemonade.
 Sometimes they gave us Sprite or Coke.
 One day when we were visiting the Wi’am office they first brought us coffee and then tea and after that lemonade.
 I guess it is good because it is very hot there and you should drink lots of liquids!
 On our last evening there we went out for a typical Palestinian Barbeque.
 We went to a restaurant where there were grills out in front and lots of chicken being grilled.
 We sat at a table and the waiter brought us lots of different small salads on plates (humus, tahini, eggplant salad (baba ganoush), chopped tomatoes and cucumber, and others that I don’t have names for.
 Then they brought a plate of the barbequed chicken to the table.
 There is always pita bread that you dip into all of the different salads.
 We had forks, but I think the traditional way to eat is to tear off a piece of pita to pick salad up a bit and eat it.
 The chicken was delicious.

+The day ended with a surprise.
+Last week both The Professor and I had our birthdays (June 18 and 19) and somehow they had heard about it and so they brought us a cheesecake decorated with our names and with candles.
+I don’t think this is the traditional Palestinian way to celebrate birthdays though!
+It was so nice of them.
 We also accompanied some Wi’am staff while they delivered groceries to people in need.
 They delivered toilet paper, sugar, salt, rice and olive oil to about 100 people in the last few days.
 The person who drove us around had an older car that was manual (you have to shift manually).
-When all four of us (the driver, Zoughbi, The Professor and myself) and the groceries were in the car it could not make it up some of those hills.
-Twice we had to get out and the professor and Zoughbi pushed the car.
+When all four of us (the driver, Zoughbi, The Professor and myself) and the groceries were in the car it could not make it up some

 One of the main memories I will have from visiting here is the roads.
 I was totally amazed at the way that people drive around the town.
 Many of the roads were so skinny I wouldn’t try to drive ONE car down them let alone two!
 Also Bethlehem is built on hills, so the roads are more like terraces that weave up and down and sometimes they are pretty steep.
 Sometimes you do a hairpin turn where you cannot see the oncoming traffic at all.
 Often there was two way traffic and parking where I would imagine only a one-way street.
 The people have developed a way of navigating these streets.
 They never seem to slow down and they don’t wait for other cars, but there seems to be some polite understanding about who gets to go next.
 I never saw an accident and I felt safe with the people who drove us around, but I wouldn’t want to give it a try!